 There is a recognized need to look for ways to increase flexibility within Colorado's system of water law, while respecting individual property rights.
 While there is much work to be done, alternative water transfers may very well provide a viable option for municipal water providers in the not-so-distant future.
-Through HB13-1248, fallowing-leasing pilot projects can be tested to overcome challenges and develop opportunities for temporary agriculture-to-municipal water transfers.
+Through HB13-1248, as amended by SB15-198, fallowing-leasing pilot projects can be tested to overcome challenges and develop opportunities for temporary agriculture to-municipal water transfers from agriculture use to other beneficial uses.